malopez3/CS_5100_capstone_project/README.md

 2. Open either notebook in Jupyter or Google Colab

-3. Run all cells in order — no additional setup required
+3. Run all cells in order (no additional setup required)

 ## Results Summary